|Cassettes for sale from Harris Cyclery|

 The Shimano parts lists linked below will help you identify models and order replacement parts.

 Shimano-compatible 8-speed cassettes are available from SRAM, IRD and SunRace -- see additional sections below the Shimano section.
 Miche sprockets are available individually in all sizes, also useful in building up a custom progression.
 Taking all of these options into account, there is plenty of variety available to keep an 8-speed system going.
+However, shifting will not be as smooth with custom combinations as with stock cassettes.

 |CS-HG60-8I, CS-8G50-8I 8-speed, an group